 Who can get a Direct Payment?

-You must be able to consent to have a direct payment and have the capacity to manage one, although you can have assistance to manage your payment on a day-to-day basis.
-You can choose a nominated person to manage the payment on your behalf.
+You must be able to consent (make the decision on your own) to have a direct payment and also have the capacity to manage one, although you can have assistance to manage your payment on a day-to-day basis.
+For more information, see Acting as an authorised person (PDF, 112KB)

-Will Direct Payments affect my benefits?
+Will direct payments affect my benefits?